Headless Service

 TANDEM_API_TOKEN=tk_your_tokenTANDEM_WEB_UI=trueTANDEM_WEB_UI_PREFIX=/admintandem statustandem-engine serve --hostname 127.0.0.1 --port 39731Common Headless Admin Endpoints

-GET /global/healthGET /browser/statusPOST /browser/installPOST /browser/smoke-testGET /channels/statusPUT /channels/{name}DELETE /channels/{name}GET /global/storage/files?path=channel_uploads&limit=200POST /admin/reload-configPOST /memory/putPOST /memory/searchGET /memoryPOST /memory/promotePOST /memory/demoteDELETE /memory/{id}
+GET /global/healthGET /browser/statusPOST /browser/installPOST /browser/smoke-testGET /channels/statusPUT /channels/{name}DELETE /channels/{name}GET /global/storage/files?path=channel_uploads&limit=200POST /admin/reload-configPOST /memory/importPOST /memory/putPOST /memory/searchGET /memoryPOST /memory/promotePOST /memory/demoteDELETE /memory/{id}

 These browser endpoints are for readiness, installation, and smoke testing.
 Actual browser automation in headless deployments goes through engine tools such as browser_open, browser_click, and browser_screenshot via POST /tool/execute or session-based runs with explicit tool allowlists.